jomjol/water-meter-image-cut/Config_Description.md

 # Remark

 **Currently there is no error handling implemented in the processing of the code.
-Therefore a carefull review of the ini file is substantial**
+Therefore a carefull review of the ini file is substantial!**

 ## Example